xandermunc/page_3/writing.md

 ## Write to us!

 We'd (I'd) love to hear what you have to say!
-Just say həˈlō, bonjour, こんにちは, or whatever you'd like and I am all ears 👂👂👂.
+Just say hə'lō, bonjour, こんにちは, or whatever you'd like and I am all ears 👂👂👂.

 Just click this [link](mailto:xandermunc@gmail.com).